Bradford Moor

 Bradford Moor is an electoral ward within the City of Bradford Metropolitan District Council.
 The population of the ward at the 2011 Census was 21,210.

 The ward includes the areas of Laisterdyke and Thornbury.

 History

 Bradford Moor Barracks were located at the corner of Leeds Old Road and Killinghall Road.

 Geography

 The ward covers the areas of Bradford known as Bradford Moor, Laisterdyke and Thornbury.
-It is bordered on the west by Barkerend and the south by Bowling (both part of the same ward); on the north side is Eccleshill ward and on the east is the Pudsey area of Leeds.
+It is bordered on the west by Barkerend and on the south by Bowling (both part of the same ward); on the north side is the Eccleshill ward and on the east is the Pudsey area of Leeds.
 The direct route between the centres of Bradford and Leeds passes through the middle of the ward as Leeds Old Road (B6381).

 Bradford Moor was originally a moor, as the name suggests.
 Despite being near the centre of Bradford, it was urbanised relatively late in the city's history, but is now inner-city in character.